laixintao/iredis/iredis/data/commands/xread.md

 ## How multiple clients blocked on a single stream are served

 Blocking list operations on lists or sorted sets have a *pop* behavior.
-Bascially, the element is removed from the list or sorted set in order to be returned to the client.
+Basically, the element is removed from the list or sorted set in order to be returned to the client.
 In this scenario you want the items to be consumed in a fair way, depending on the moment clients blocked on a given key arrived.
 Normally Redis uses the FIFO semantics in this